 While our postcode area based products have always captured Australian localities including urban areas typically to street centre precision, only recently has the national address database been made freely available.
 This sensible liberation of taxpayer funded national data into the public domain has finally released the potential for us to refine our data to depict the postcode geography of Australia with accuracy to every single address in the nation!

 We have covered the evolution of our products previously.
 In summary, localities and other places were collected into groups according to their postcodes and geometric containing area geographies constructed around them, further refined to street level where appropriate in urban and built-up areas.
 From this base revisions have routinely been implemented as new suburbs are built, postcode boundaries adjusted to accommodate them, changes from one postcode to another, the creation of entirely new postcodes and even some older communities abandoned and eventually the postcodes which once served them.
 Access to the national address file data finally allows us to take our postcode area products to the ultimate level of accuracy but still maintain an enormous performance advantage over any other digital representation.

 This simplified graphic summarises that evolution..

-We took advantage of the “quiet time” during 2020 – sadly extending deep into 2021 and possibly beyond – to develop techniques to turn the rather cryptic national address file raw data into useful geography and thus open paths for the development of routines to refine our postcode area data, where necessary, to encapsulate every single legitimate address within the boundary of it’s containing postcode area.
+We took advantage of the “quiet time” during 2020/21 – mercifully now at an end – to develop techniques to turn the rather cryptic national address file raw data into useful geography and thus open paths for the development of routines to refine our postcode area data, where necessary, to encapsulate every single legitimate address within the boundary of it’s containing postcode area.
 While that might sound simple enough, as is so often the case, “easier said than done”!

 We completed the address accurate updates in August 2021 – three months ahead of schedule!.